Eye emergency service

 Our Emergency Eye Service is here to deliver care to people with urgent or sight-threatening problems.

-The service is 9am- 5pm, Monday to Sunday, and is located at RD&E Wonford.
+The service is 9am- 5pm, Monday to Saturday, and is located in the West of England Eye Unit.

 More on what we do